 You can find details here.

 Bounce Back Loans

-On 27 April the Government announced a government backed loan scheme for small business which is now open for applications.
-Businesses will be able to borrow between £2,000 and £50,000 and access the cash within days.
+On 27 April the Government announced a government backed loan scheme for small business which are open for applications.
+Businesses can borrow between £2,000 and £50,000 and access the cash within days.
 The loans will be interest free for the first 12 months, and businesses can apply online through a short and simple form.